What to Read Next

 What’s more, ROI can be manipulated by cherry-picking the best projects: Being very selective might reduce total profits but increase the average ROI.
 In order to maximize ROI, you would invest only in the project with the highest return, even though maximizing net profit would require doing multiple projects.
 To illustrate, consider two potential investments of equal size.
 The first one has a ROI of 40%, the second a ROI of 30%.
 The second investment is still highly profitable — just not as attractive as the first.
 Making both investments would lead to a greater total profit, with an average ROI of 35%.
 By contrast, choosing only the higher-return project would mean lower total profits, despite its 40% ROI.
 As logical as this sounds, a large percentage of the marketing managers we surveyed incorrectly said that choosing a portfolio of the highest ROI investments was the same thing as choosing the highest total profits.

 We would argue that the biggest challenge with ROI isn’t a technical deficiency but confusion over how it is used.
 In the 2014 CMO Survey,2 20% of respondents said they didn’t measure their marketing ROI.
 However, the responses from top marketers who said they did measure ROI were of greater concern.
 Fully one-fifth of the top marketers said they measured ROI using customer surveys, even though that’s not possible: Consumers don’t have the data (such as marketing investments and profits) to allow for ROI calculations.
 Another fifth of the respondents said they measured ROI using managerial judgment.
-This is also problematic because ROI is not subjective, but a metric with a specific definition.

 1. Note that marketing ROI and return on marketing investment are similar but applied solely to marketing investments.
 See N.T.
 Bendle, P.W.
 Farris, P.E.
 Pfeifer, and D.J.
 Reibstein, “Marketing Metrics: The Manager’s Guide to Measuring Marketing Performance,” 3rd ed.
 (Upper Saddle River, New Jersey: Pearson FT Press, 2015); and P.W.
 Farris, D.M.
 Hanssens, J.D.
 Lenskold, and D.J.
 Reibstein, “Marketing Return on Investment: Seeking Clarity for Concept and Measurement,” Applied Marketing Analytics 1, no. 3 (summer 2015): 267-282.